‘Teen Mom 2’ Star Chelsea Houska Admits She Wants To Move After New Home Is Burglarized

 On the new season of Teen Mom 2, fans watched as Chelsea Houska moved into a gorgeous new home with her husband and children.
 Although their home appeared to be nestled in a quiet area, the couple realized that their home had been burglarized while they were on vacation.
-Chelsea and Cole opened up about the nightmare on the most recent episode of the show and the mom of three admitted that she wants to move.
+Chelsea and Cole opened up about the nightmare on the most recent episode of the show, and the mom of three admitted that she wants to move.

-According to a report from Pop Culture, Chelsea opened up about the terrifying experience in a voice over on the show.
+According to a report from Pop Culture, Chelsea opened up about the terrifying experience in a voice-over on the show.

 “We got back a few days ago, but we realized our house was broken into while we were gone.
 We called the police, but they still haven’t figured anything out.
 It’s been over a week now and I’m still shaken up.”